tianon/wishlist/zulip.md

 - better multi-window support (opening a conversation/topic/channel in a new tab/window without multiplying notifications)

-- "Drafts are not synced to other devices and browsers." is rubbish and they *should* be sync'd, especially to/from mobile (typing a comment, want to preview it or type it on a bigger device, etc)
+- "Drafts are not synced to other devices and browsers." is really sad and they *should* be sync'd, especially to/from mobile (start typing a comment, want to preview it or type it on a bigger device, etc)

 - multiple names for a single custom emoji (just like many of the built-in emoji have)